 These include fingerprint analysis, forensic chemistry and DNA, bloodstain pattern analysis, cause of death, archaeology of grave sites, and the legal and judicial processes that are required to ensure a successful trial.

-As part of your degree you'll have the opportunity to participate in a number of Work Integrated Learning programs designed by lecturers like Brendan, who have real world expertise as practitioners in both Australia and abroad.
+As part of your degree you'll have the opportunity to participate in a number of practical placements designed by lecturers like Brendan, who have real world expertise as practitioners in both Australia and abroad.

 "Our students spend half of their contact time actually practicing the processes used by Australian and international law enforcement.
 They even get put on the witness stand to defend their work, just like they can expect in a real job.